 Dr. Jones, Dr. Crowell, Dr. Kubal, and Dr. Myers were involved with Fresno State students and community members in creating the "Community Input Committee Preliminary Report" for the Fresno Police Reform Commission.
 This report combined qualitative, quantitative, and historical methods to document Fresnans perceptions and attitudes on policing in Fresno as well as the long history of the police department's relationship to Fresno.
 All of this was part of a broader effort to create a more equitable criminal justice system in Fresno.

 Dr. Randles has published three articles applying a feminist analysis to "responsible fatherhood" programs for low-income fathers, one in Family Relations, one in Social Problems, and one in the Journal of Marriage and Family.
 She has also discussed how the struggle to obtain diapers has become a crisis for working class parents, a problem that affects 1 in 3 mothers, and one that can be addressed through public policy.

-Dr. Myers has published a book chapter on food and hunger in the United States as well as a book chapter and journal article on community gardening and gentrification in New York City.
-He has recently been interviewed by The New Food Economy and the Open Markets Institute based on his work on inequitable food access.
+Dr. Myers has published a book chapter on "Theories in Environmental Sociology", a book chapter on food and hunger in the United States as well as a book chapter and journal article on community gardening and gentrification in New York City.
+He has recently been interviewed by The New Food Economy and the Open Markets Institute based on his work on food inequities.

 Dr. Helsel recently published an article “Their Last Breath: Death and Dying in a Hmong American Community” in the Journal of Hospice and Palliative Nursing.